Please note: Once you 'switch-in' a .imgPTN file, it will replace the E2B partition and the E2B files will 'disappear'.

 EI.CFG - if a Windows install payload is detected, you may be asked if you want to delete or make an EI.cfg file.
 This can enable more choices as often Windows Install ISOs contain multiple versions.
 If you are unsure what to answer - just press [Enter].

 Windows 8/10 ISOs usually do not contain an EI.CFG file - if you add one it will allow you to pick any version contained inside the ISO.
 It will also avoid you having to enter a Product Key and also allow you to use 'split wim' files (.swm files).

 If your source is a Windows 7 ISO, it usually contains an EI.CFG file - by using a modified EI.CFG file, you will be able to choose any version inside the ISO.

-Which version of Syslinux shall I use (37,38,,5,6,N=None) : - Normally it is safe to accept the default of 4 (just press [Enter]).
-Some recent versions may require Version 6 (tip: if you see a 'COM32R' error when booting from the CSM menu, then try '6' instead of the default).
+Which version of Syslinux shall I use (37,38,,5,6,N=None) : - Normally it is safe to use the suggested version.
+Some versions of linux may require Version 6 (tip: if you see a 'COM32R' error when booting from the CSM menu, then try '6' instead).

 INFORMATION: xxx occurs in the .YYY files - AUTO-CORRECT these? ([Y]/N) : - If syslinux, grub, EFI config files or isolinux files have been detected (.cfg, .lst or .conf) then MPI can attempt to do 'fixups' on these so that it matches the Volume Label of the partition and the UUID of the partition, as well as change the parameters for USB booting rather than CDROM booting.
 Normally, just hit [Enter] to change all these automatically.
 For a Hirens ISO, you may need to answer No to ensure any linux files still boot.